Podcast episodes about political polarization

 Polarization-related episodes from my podcast

-- Political polarization: its causes and effects, with Jennifer McCoy.
-An interview with McCoy, a specialist on democracy and extreme polarization.
-We talk about the common ways polarization unfolds, and discuss examples in various countries.
+- Political polarization: its causes and effects, with democracy and polarization expert Jennifer McCoy.
+We talk about why extreme (aka “pernicious”) polarization is a problem, the common ways polarization unfolds, and discuss examples in various countries (e.g., Venezuela).

-- Rittenhouse verdict reactions and their relation to polarization.
+- Liberal-side reactions to the Rittenhouse verdict and how that relates to polarization.

 - Why do so many people “want to watch the world burn”?, with Kevin Arceneaux.
 Arceneaux and his team researched the so-called “need for chaos,” a seeming desire for antisocial, destructive outcomes found in a surprisingly high number of people from across the political spectrum.
 This may be related to polarization in various ways (e.g., polarization may make people feel more chaotic and anti-social; or modern life, in increasing loneliness and angst, may add to polarization).